-Last Updated on September 10, 2021 by Melissa S.
+Last Updated on February 10, 2023 by Melissa S.

 I’m usually pretty organised with Christmas shopping.
 I set money aside automatically with Plum all year, and I take advantage of Black Friday deals to get the bulk of my present buying done before December hits.

-I also get irked by magazine gift guides that seem to think the average person spends £80-ish on a friend’s present, and usually their suggestion is something like a ridiculously expensive candle that looks like it could have been £10.
+I also get irked by magazine gift guides that seem to think the average person spends £100+ on a friend’s present, and usually their suggestion is something like a ridiculously expensive candle that looks like it could have been £10.

 Fancy bottle of fizz / liquor & bottle lights

-Alcohol: Supermarket (or specialist wine shop)
+Alcohol: Supermarket or specialist wine shop

-Bottle Lights: Online
+Bottle Lights: Pound shop

-I was really pleased to receive a bottle of Freixenet Prosecco and some bottle lights last year, getting the lights to make it into a display item just gave it a nice little extra touch.
+I was really pleased to receive a bottle of Prosecco and some bottle lights last year, getting the lights to make it into a display item just gave it a nice little extra touch.
 The lights can be picked up on eBay for £1 or so, and bottles of fizz with intricate designs tend to be at around the £10 mark.

-2. Print in a frame
+Print in a frame